Md-Younus-Hossain-Ahsan/Medicine-Prescribing-System/README.md

 - **Patient Details:** Store and retrieve comprehensive patient details, making it convenient for doctors to access relevant information.

-- **Prescription History:** Track and review the prescription history of patients to make informed decisions during consultations.Track and review the prescription history of patients to make informed decisions during consultations.
+- **Prescription History:** Track and review the prescription history of patients to make informed decisions during consultations.
 If a patient forgets their previous prescription, our system allows the doctor to quickly find and review it, ensuring a smooth and informed medical consultation.